 Using those marks as a guide, place the fold over elastic down the center of the notebook pocket piece and baste at the top and the bottom ¼" from edge.

-Place another notebook pocket piece on top of the one with the fold over elastic, right sides together.
+Then, place another notebook pocket piece on top of the one with the fold over elastic, right sides together.
 Sew down the right side.

-Turn right side out & press.
+Turn right side out, then press.

 3. Make the right notebook pocket: